SFDO-Community-Sprints/DataGenerationToolkit/README.md

 Salesforce Admins, Developers, and Consultants need to populate test environments with valid data.
 The existing methods for completing this task are costly, inefficient, or inaccessible.
 Utilizing workaround solutions - or worse, making demos/changes in Production - are disruptive and potentially hazardous.

 ### Solution
-We propose a combination of tooling, documentation, and marketing efforts that offer technical and cultural solutions to the problem described above.
-By developing tools like Snowfakery, as well as documenting existing tools and methods, we empower Admins, Developers, and Consultants to populate test environments with valid data sets.
+We propose a combination of tooling, documentation, and advocacy efforts that offer technical and recommended best practices the problem described above.
+By developing tools like Snowfakery, as well as documenting existing tools and methods, we empower Admins, Developers, and Consultants to populate Salesforce environments with valid data sets.

 ### Project Vision/Goals
 - Every Admin, Developer, and Consultant has access to test environments populated with valid data